Jaylan Ford: Professional career

 Ford was selected by the New Orleans Saints in the fifth round (175th overall) of the 2024 NFL draft.
 He played in 8 games during his rookie campaign, recording 4 combined tackles.
 In Week 17 against the Las Vegas Raiders, Ford suffered a fractured fibula, necessitating surgery and effectively ending his season.

+On August 30, 2026, Ford was placed on injured reserve with a designation to return.